ruchikagamage/MCMAKLER-CODING-TEST/README.md

 - Non-deterministic Resolution
 - Isolation

 using proper organization and architecture in SCSS can mitigate these problems, especially within the context of styling React components.
-In this application I used two type of SCSS files Those are common SCSS and compnent base SCSS.
+In this application I used two type of SCSS files Those are common SCSS and component base SCSS.

 Simple example for modular SCSS file and how it used in ReactJS component.